GoogleCloudPlatform/professional-services/tools/dataflow-throttling/README.md

 * Create a Google Cloud Platform project.
 * Go to GCP console and activate cloud shell.
 		Change the directory to $HOME
 * Alternatively to run  on your machine set up a service account.
 		In GCP console, in navigation menu go to IAM & Admin and click on service accounts.
-		Create a service account and for role select Dataflow worker.
+		Create a service account and for the role select Dataflow worker.
 		Create a key and download to your machine.
 		Export it to environment variable GOOGLE_APPLICATION_CREDENTIALS.
 * Create a cloud storage bucket where input and output objects can be stored.